cdelorme/go-config/readme.md

     settings := conf.GetSettings("")

 _The `Settings` struct carries all of the abstract Get/Set methods, but none of the `Config` structs file (`Save` & `Load`) or flag methods.
 It carries a pointer to the originals data, so changes made to it will be applied back to the source.
 This is handy if you want to supply limited access to a subset of configuration to another struct or library._

+**Introduced a new feature, flag registration for cli overrides!**  You can now register a cli flag with:

+    conf.Option("name", "default value", "description", "one", "or", "more", "keys")

+_All values are treated as strings, which means it does not support structs or other types of defaults, but you can retreive them as the expected type with the `Get<Type>` methods._

+The flag parsing is called when `Load` has finished (whether it was successful or not), but can be called manually via:

+    conf.Override()

 ## nuances & bugs